xuanhung1509/todo-hub/README.md

 **Bonus**

 - Drag and drop to reorder items on the list
-- See the 3 most active users
+- See the most active users on the Leaderboard
 - Sign up/ Sign in using email and password or Google account
 - Get password reset email if forgot password
 - Change profile picture